Results

 #19.
 When is a fee charged for re-inspections?

 #24.
-Who is responsible for inspecting plumbing systems that require permits under this Code?
+What is the requirement for plumbing personnel who inspect plumbing systems under this Code?

 Chapter 2: Definitions